overhide/remotestorage-tutorial/README.md

 In brief, we instantiate `RemoteStorage` with full caching, remote synching, and state change notifications.

 The `remoteStorage.access.claim(..)` constrains that anytime a user connects their storage account to our application, the user must agree to read and write access (`'rw'`) for the `'remotestorage-tutorial'` namespace.
 This doesn't concern us for now:  we haven't yet tried connecting to a remote server.
+But it will concern us soon enough.

-The actual `client` is scoped to the `/remotestorage-tutorial/` path for its interactions.
+The actual `client` is scoped to the `/remotestorage-tutorial/` path for its interactions &mdash; this means that changes to files within this path will cause change notifications through this client..
 Notice that the path repeats the claim's namespace.

 With these instantiations in place we're ready to use our applications unique namespace, 'remotestorage-tutorial', in both local and remote stores.